andrewdyer/react-link-provider/README.md

 - One app might use react-router-dom, while another uses Next.js or Remix.
 - Some UI components might need to work without any router (e.g., in Storybook or documentation).
-- Your design system or shared component library might not want a hard dependency on any routing library.
+- Design systems or shared component libraries might not require a hard dependency on any routing library.
-- You want your link logic to work seamlessly with server-side rendering (SSR) and theming solutions.
+- Link logic may need to work seamlessly with server-side rendering (SSR) and theming solutions.

-This library solves this by:
+This library solves these challenges by:

-1. Allowing you to inject any link component (like Link from your router) at the top of your app.
+1. Enabling injection of any link component (such as Link from a router) at the top level of the application.
-2. Providing a simple useLink() hook that always returns the correct link component in context.
+2. Providing a simple useLink() hook that always returns the correct link component from context.
 3. Gracefully falling back to a standard <a> element when no router is used.

-This makes it ideal for shared UI libraries, SSR environments, and apps that need routing flexibility without coupling to a specific framework.
+This approach is ideal for shared UI libraries, SSR environments, and applications that require routing flexibility without coupling to a specific framework.

 ## 📥 Installation

-Install the package using your preferred dependency management tool:
+Install the package using any preferred dependency management tool:

 ```bash
 # npm